story60247

 JN Its not about the onions!

-JN El, you... you have to stay close to me.
+JN You have to stay close to me.

 JN What if someone takes you?